Axway/streams-open-docs/content/en/docs/capacity/performance_tests_settings.md

 * Size of published payload
 * Publication period

-We present those results for two different use cases of Streams:
+Folling are the results for two different use cases of Streams:

-* SSE subscriber paired with Http-Poller publisher
+* SSE subscriber paired with HTTP Poller publisher
-* Webhook subscriber paired with Http-Post publisher
+* Webhook subscriber paired with HTTP Post publisher

 ## Performance tests terminology

-This section defines common terms used in the performance test results:
+The folling table defines common terms used in the performance test results:

 | Metric                          | Definition                                                                     |
 |---------------------------------|--------------------------------------------------------------------------------|